Adzz/maybex/README.md

 <details>
   <summary>Because Maybex is implemented with protocols you can extend it by implementing Maybe for your own data type.</summary>
-Lets do it for an Ecto.Changeset for no reason whatsoever:
+Lets do it for an Ecto.Changeset:

 ```elixir